How To: Patch Drywall

 If you're setting out to patch drywall, whether the problem at hand is a few nail holes or a large gash, these simple tips can help you restore a smooth surface ready for paint.

 Sooner or later, most of us need to patch drywall, whether for purely cosmetic reasons—filling nail holes, for example—or for comfort or safety—say, a hole has left wiring exposed.
-Although accomplishing the latter requires more materials and a greater investment of time, rest assured that a do-it-yourself solution exists, no matter the scale of the repair.
+Although accomplishing the latter requires a greater investment of time, rest assured that a do-it-yourself solution exists, no matter the scale of the repair.
 Read on for guidelines for patching drywall in small-, medium-, and large-size projects.

 The smaller the hole, the easier it is to patch.
 Start the process by sanding the area smooth.
 Next, load a bit of spackling paste onto your putty knife and apply the product directly to the hole.
 Work in enough of the paste so that it leaves a small mound over the hole, then press the flat side of the knife firmly against the mound in order to flatten it.
 Finally, swipe the blade in a broad motion across the repaired area, leaving the filled-in hole perfectly level with the finished drywall.
 Allow the spackling sufficient time to dry.
 Dry times vary, so refer to the manufacturer’s instructions for an accurate estimate.
 Sand lightly when dry.